f-o-a-m/foam.developer/source/tutorials/architecture.md

 The FOAM architecture consists of three major parts:

-1. The FOAM smart contracts, written in solidity
+1. The FOAM smart contracts, written in Solidity
 2. The FOAM REST API, written in Haskell
 3. The SpatialIndex. written in Purescript